Kelly Wallace

-Kelly Jean Wallace (born December 21, 1966) is a television journalist who reports for CNN.
+Kelly Jean Wallace (born December 21, 1966) is a television journalist who reported for CNN.
 She previously worked for the CBS Evening News and iVillage.

 Early life, education, and personal life

 Kelly Jean Wallace was born on December 21, 1966, in Brooklyn, New York, where she graduated from Sheepshead Bay High School in 1983.
 She is a 1987 graduate of the Wharton School of the University of Pennsylvania, where she received her Bachelor of Science degree magna cum laude in Economics.